What is a CAPTCHA and why would I need to use one on my site?

 With Lightbox, PlayThru appears overlaid on the page after a user submits your form.
 Lightbox is our recommended method.

 Embedded allows you to display PlayThru inside your form, wherever you choose.

 You can switch between Lightbox and Embedded game styles in the Portal.

-Please note that if you are using IP.Board or vBulletin, only Embedded mode is supported.
+Please note that if you are using IP.Board, vBulletin, or Joomla, only Embedded mode is supported.

 What are game themes?